feedbee/strava-club-events/README.md

 - **Smart Event Fetching** - Automatically retrieves events from all your Strava clubs
 - **Intelligent Filtering** - Shows only relevant events within the next 30 days
 - **Beautiful Calendar UI** - Built with FullCalendar featuring:
+  - Multiple view options: Month, Week, and Day views
+  - Club logos displayed next to each event
   - Responsive design that works on all devices
   - Event tooltips with detailed information
   - Click to open events in Strava (new tab)